Androz2091/discord-giveaways/README.md

 ^^^ You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages).
 -   **pauseOptions.unPauseAfter**: the number of milliseconds after which the giveaway will automatically unpause.
 -   **pauseOptions.embedColor**: the color of the embed when the giveaway is paused.
--   **pauseOptions.infiniteDurationText**: The text that gets displayed next to "GiveawayMessages#drawing" in the paused embed, when there is no "unPauseAfter".
+-   **pauseOptions.infiniteDurationText**: The text that gets displayed next to `GiveawayMessages#drawing` in the paused embed, when there is no `unPauseAfter`.
 ^^^ You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages).

 <a href="https://zupimages.net/viewer.php?id=21/24/dxhk.png">